treestryder/powershell_module_workdayapi/README.md

-# Workday Powershell Script Module #
+# Workday SOAP API Powershell Script Module #

 ## Description ##
-Provides simple methods for accessing the Workday API.
+Provides simple methods for accessing the Workday SOAP API.

 This simple Powershell Module has been written to fulfill my employer's Workday automation needs.
 I see this as a prototype, while I experiment with the best way to expose the complexities of the Workday API in a Powershell-y way.
-Thinking that the community might find it helpful and may even wish to comment or contribute, I have hosted the source here.
+Thinking that the community might find it helpful and may even wish to comment or contribute, I have hosted the source on Bitbucket (https://bitbucket.org/treestryder/powershell_module_workdayapi/).

 ## Features ##

-* Easy command-line use after setting default configuration and securely saving it to the current user's profile.
+* Easy command-line use, after setting default configuration options and securely saving them to the current user's profile.
 * Get Worker information for one or all workers.
 * Get / Set / Update Worker email.
 * Get / Set / Update Worker phone.